 Computer software is the most common internally generated intangible asset.
 Activities associated with developing internally generated intangible assets should be classified in three phases and whether the activities are expensed or capitalized depends on the associated phase.

-Application Development Phase: Activities include software configuration and interfaces, coding, installation of hardware, testing parallel processing, and data conversion.
+2. Application Development Phase - Activities include software configuration and interfaces, coding, installation of hardware, testing parallel processing, and data conversion.
 Expenditures in the application development phase should be capitalized.

-Post-Implementation Phase: Activities include application training, and software maintenance.
+3. Post-Implementation Phase - Activities include application training, and software maintenance.
 Expenditures incurred in this phase should be expensed.

 Property may be donated to the University without expenditure of funds other than shipping costs.
 Donations of capital assets must be processed through one of the University’s DSO’s.

-Prior to acceptance of donated property, the Property Manager should send a memorandum detailing the description of the property, the value of the property (cost or fair market value), the Dept ID to which the property is to be assigned, and the name and address of the donor to the appropriate DSO (FSU Foundation Inc., Seminole Boosters Inc., The Research Foundation, Inc., etc.) A copy of the memorandum should be forwarded to PAS.
+Prior to acceptance of donated property, the Property Manager should send a memorandum detailing the description of the property, the value of the property (cost or fair market value), the Department ID to which the property is to be assigned, and the name and address of the donor to the appropriate DSO (FSU Foundation Inc., Seminole Boosters Inc., The Research Foundation, Inc., etc.) A copy of the memorandum should be forwarded to Property Services.

 Property fabricated or constructed by or for the University may meet the criteria of a capital asset.
 The department Property Custodian should maintain accurate records of all related expenditures, including, but not limited to, the cost of labor and component parts.
-Upon completion, the department Property Custodian should submit a memorandum to PAS detailing a description of the property, the accumulated cost of the property, and the Dept ID and Fund Code to which the property is to be assigned.
-If the accumulated cost is not practicably determinable, the estimated cost or fair market value should be provided.OP-D-2-F7 PROPERTY IDENTIFICATION NUMBER
+Upon completion, the department Property Custodian should submit a memorandum to Property Services detailing a description of the property, the accumulated cost of the property, and the Department ID and Fund Code to which the property is to be assigned.
+If the accumulated cost is not practicably determinable, the estimated cost or fair market value should be provided.H.
+CAPITAL ASSET PROPERTY IDENTIFICATION NUMBER

-B. The appropriate property decals are affixed to the Property Identification Form and sent to the Property Custodian.
+2. The appropriate capital asset decals are affixed to the Property Identification Form and sent to the Property Custodian.

-D. In all cases, it is the responsibility of the departments to notify PAS when equipment is received, so decals may be issued.
+4. In all cases, it is the responsibility of the departments to notify Property Services when a capital asset is received, so decals may be issued.

-E. After tagging the property, the Property Identification Form must be completed and returned to PAS within fifteen (15) days.
-The department should notify PAS as soon as possible if they expect delays in tagging property items.
+5. After tagging the capital asset, the Property Identification Form must be completed and returned to PAS within fifteen (15) days.
+The department should notify Property Services as soon as possible if they expect delays in tagging property items.

-F. In situations where the decals cannot be affixed directly to the property (i.e., lenses, delicate equipment, software, etc.), the tag should be placed on the container of the property, or in the case of software, on the software documentation.
-If no container or documentation is available, an identification number with a prefix of 09 will be assigned to the property.
+6. In situations where the decals cannot be affixed directly to the capital asset (i.e., lenses, delicate equipment, software, etc.), the tag should be placed on the container of the property, or in the case of software, on the software documentation.
+If no container or documentation is available, an identification number with a prefix of 09 will be assigned to the capital asset.
 The 09 prefix indicates that a decal could not be affixed, but recording and inventory is still required.
-The department is responsible for developing and maintaining procedures for the identification and control of property without a decal directly affixed.
-PAS will provide suggestions or advice for development of the procedures upon request.
+The department is responsible for developing and maintaining procedures for the identification and control of the capital asset without a decal directly affixed.

 BOG Regulation 9.003 requires an annual inventory of tangible personal property that is a capital asset.
 An annual physical inventory is not required for library resources.
 The catalog and inventory control records maintained by the libraries shall constitute the property records.
 The Dean or Director of each unit, in order to ensure that the annual inventory is completed, will designate an Inventory Taker who will be responsible for the inventory of that unit’s property.
 This individual should be an employee other than the Property Custodian or the Property Manager.

-The annual inventory will be scheduled and coordinated by PAS who will notify the department of the scheduled inventory date and conduct inventory training for the departments.
-The department Custodian, Manager and Inventory Taker should attend the training sessions as required.
+The annual inventory will be scheduled and coordinated by Property Services who will notify the department of the scheduled inventory date and conduct inventory training for the departments.
+The department Custodian, Manager and Inventory Taker are required to attend the training sessions.
 Scanning equipment will be provided to the Inventory Taker at the training session.